elisacarrillo/Oracle-of-Artists/README.md

  ```
  Then, the graph will be constructed, and our Pagerank map will be created.
  You will then be asked to input two artists.
+ For Artist 1 input: Taylor Swift
+ For Artist 2 input: Ariana Grande

  ## Running tests